kotlin-orm/ktorm/hexo-docs/source/en/query.md

     .where { (Employees.departmentId eq 1) and (Employees.name like "%vince%") }
 ```

 Easy to know that the query obtains the salary of an employee named vince in department 1.
-Generated SQL is easy too:
+The generated SQL is easy too:

 ```sql
 select t_employee.salary as t_employee_salary